Sophrinix/TiAudioRecorder/README.md

 Titanium Mobile module for Android.
 You can record audio data with this module.
 Don't be evil.

+The module has been update for titanium 5.5.0.GA and is in the dist folder.

 USAGE
 ---------------------
 See example/app.js.